 Any carer or person performing CISC themselves should be thoroughly trained in CISC techniques and hygiene by a continence professional, and should have their technique reviewed periodically.
 This will help you refine your technique and prevent problems.
 A review could result in a simple change to a product that is more suitable or preferable for you.

 In some cases, male patients who are incontinent but not urine retentive may be able to wear a catheter attached to a condom.

 Continence training can help in some cases to re-establish bladder control, with no further need for catheterisation.

 It is the responsibility of your prescribing health practitioner or continence professional to provide you with the necessary information on catheter management at home.
 This includes how to deal with common problems that may arise, such as an infection.

 Where to get help

 - Catheterisation means to introduce a catheter into a body cavity to inject or remove fluid.

-- Urinary catheterisation reduces the risk of infection and kidney damage by ensuring the bladder is emptied adequately at regular intervals.
+- Urinary catheterisation reduces the risk of infection and kidney damage by ensuring the bladder is emptied adequately continuously or at regular intervals.